machdyne/kabellos/README.md

 ## Revisions

-V2: Now using the the ESP32-C3-WROOM-02 module instead of ESP32-C3-MINI-1.
+V2: Now using the ESP32-C3-WROOM-02 module instead of ESP32-C3-MINI-1.